smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

         MUST NOT have any effect on the types exposed by tooling to represent a timestamp value.
     * - document
-      - Represents protocol-agnostic open content that is accessed like JSON data.
+      - Represents protocol-agnostic open content that functions as a kind of "any" type.
+Document types are represented by a JSON-like data model and can contain UTF-8 strings, arbitrary precision numbers, booleans, nulls, a list of these values, and a map of UTF-8 strings to these values.
 Open content is useful for modeling unstructured data that has no schema, data that can't be modeled using rigid types, or data that has a schema that evolves outside of the purview of a model.
 The serialization format of a document is an implementation detail of a protocol and MUST NOT have any effect on the types exposed by tooling to represent a document value.

 Simple shapes are defined in the IDL using a :ref:`simple_shape_statement <idl-simple>`.